thersites-ac/pathfinder-backend/README.md

     docker exec -it mysql mysql -uroot -p

 This starts a MySQL session for the containerized database.
 You will be prompted for a password; give the one you saved from before.
-Next, run the following MySQL commands:
+Finally, run the following MySQL commands:

     > ALTER USER 'root'@'localhost' IDENTIFIED BY 'somepassword';
     > CREATE DATABASE pathfinder;